tytydraco/yessleep/out/Road_Killer.md

 Most importantly , even if he exaggerated slightly, Gramps’ stories were always *true*.

 Where had he even heard of a story like this?
 How could he possibly think this was happening, miles from our home?
 Hell, right in front of our home!
+A freakish mutant *making* roadkill out of severed heads?
+And a man with his murdered family’s corpses in his trunk?
+All of this, right down the street?

 Unexpectedly, Gramps spoke again.